Master of Science in Applied Economics

 Over the past five years, more than half of our Master of Science in Applied Economics students accepted a full-time position before graduation.
 Our graduates earn an average starting salary in excess of $68,000 and are hired by companies including Amazon, J.P.
 Morgan Chase, Nielsen, and Procter & Gamble.

 In the Lindner Applied Economics program, you will master how to build models based on economic principles and how to best apply data analysis to estimate, test, interpret and explain these models.
-You will also be provided with the opportunity to earn an SAS programmer certification and to engage in paid research or internships while in school.
-During the summer, you will also have the opportunity to study abroad at no additional cost.
+You will also be provided with the opportunity to earn the Certified Business Economist designation as well as engage in research opportunities and internships while in school.
+During the summer, you will also have the opportunity to study abroad.

 Leaving with an exceptional toolkit of applied economic and econometric skills, our graduates enjoy career success as analysts in market research, insurance, healthcare, and in banking and finance.
 Others have taken positions with consulting firms as well as in public-sector planning and economic analysis organizations.
 More than 90% of our students receive a job offer within 3 months of graduation.
 Our graduates have accepted jobs at a wide variety of companies thanks to the support of our Career Services team